endeavour42/github-viewer/README.md

 ## TODO:
 * fix caching, now it is too aggressive and doesn't revalidate resources
+* fix month/year calculation logic
 * two lines for description in master view
-* persist favourites in local storage
 * either remove the scope segments from favourites tab or implement scope filtering in there
 * remove extra divider llines in detail view
 * fix master view selection